 In general, it’s recommended that CPA candidates study for 300-400 hours for the CPA exam in total in order to ensure they pass.
 Essentially, this equates to about 80-100 hours of CPA study hours for each exam section.

 Keep in mind that these suggested and recommended study times are just that.
 They are suggestions based on candidate averages.
 Hence, don’t think that you absolutely need to stick to this.

 You may have to take more time studying one section because you are rusty on the topics.
 Likewise, you may only need to study for half of the suggested time for a different section because you know the information really well and don’t need to review it.

 Ultimately, effective study plans are different for everyone and depend on a variety of factors.
 Therefore, let’s take a look at a few of them.

 Factors that affect the Number of CPA Exam Study Hours

 Obviously, the total number of hours that you will need to study in order to pass the CPA exam varies among candidates and depends on several factors.
 Here’s a list of the biggest that come to mind.

-Your educational background plays a big part in how much you will need to study for the exam.
+Your educational background plays a big part in how much time you will need to study for the exam.
 If you took the minimum amount of college courses, you will most likely have less understanding of the topics on the exam.

 A good example of this is some states don’t require you to take a governmental accounting or internal controls course in your undergraduate program.
 If you didn’t take a governmental accounting course, you will most likely need more study time on the governmental accounting sections.